atomicx6637/ba-architecture/ea-demand-management-program.md

 **Business Sponsors:**
 - Message: "We're helping you articulate and demonstrate the value of your investments"
 - Communication: Sponsor onboarding sessions, business case development support
-- Engagement: PMO partnership, templates and tools, intake consultation
+- Engagement: EA partnership, templates and tools, intake consultation

 **Product Team Leads:**
 - Message: "You have more autonomy and speed on small investments, with clear value guardrails"